 They are also slow swimmers and eaters, so it’s best to avoid keeping them with fishes who like to compete and finish all the foods in the tank.
 Otherwise, your Bubble Eye will not have anything left to feed on.

-One of the easiest things you can do is keep them in a same species tank, which means other Bubble Eye Goldfishes.
+One of the easiest things you can do is keep them in the same species tank, which means other Bubble Eye Goldfishes.
 To mix up the species, consider peaceful ones like Black Moors, Celestial Goldfish, or Lionhead Goldfish.

 It’s also possible to keep them with freshwater snails, as your fish will most likely leave them alone.
 Not a lot of freshwater species are suitable tank mates for snails, so this is a good opportunity to find these invertebrates some fish companions!